The 50th Anniversary of The Godfather

 Finally, it was decided that filming could not continue under these circumstances, leading producer Al Ruddy to arrange a meeting with Colombo.
 In a Park Sheraton Hotel, Ruddy conceded to removing the only use of the word “Mafia” from the script causing Colombo to bestow his blessing upon the film.
 In an almost comical turn of events, once Colombo no longer publicly denounced the film, mobsters started showing up on set to watch production and meet the cast.
 This strongly impacted the film’s trajectory as actors like Caan and Brando became comfortable enough with gangsters like Andrew “Andy Mush” Russo to ask them for elocution lessons and acting prompts.

-"Puzo actually invented the term 'godfather' as a term of mobster respect.” —The Godfather Effect, written by Tom Santopietro
+FUN FACT #1: "Puzo actually invented the term 'godfather' as a term of mobster respect.” —The Godfather Effect, written by Tom Santopietro, Casting & Character Inspiration for The Godfather

 Luckily, when casting for the movie began, Coppola and Puzo had shared visions for whom they wanted to play each key role.
 However, securing their actors of choice was easier said than done.
 The studio had its own vision for who would play each part, and it did not correspond with the film’s director or the script’s author's ideas.

-Marlon Brando as Vito Corleone in The GodfatherVanity Fair (from Paramount/Kobal/Shutterstock)
+Marlon Brando as Vito Corleone in The Godfather—Vanity Fair (from Paramount/Kobal/Shutterstock)

 Marlon Brando as Vito Corleone